-10.29.1.
+10.58.1.
 Installation of IPRoute2

-The arpd binary included in this package is dependent on Berkeley DB.
-Because arpd is not a very common requirement on a base Linux system, remove the dependency on Berkeley DB by applying the sed command below.
-If the arpd binary is needed, instructions for compiling Berkeley DB can be found in the BLFS Book at http://cblfs.cross-lfs.org/index.php/Berkeley_DB.
+By default, this package builds the arpd program, which is dependent on Berkeley DB.
+Because arpd is not a very common requirement on a base Linux system, remove the dependency on Berkeley DB by using the commands below.
+If the arpd binary is needed, instructions for compiling Berkeley DB can be found in CBLFS at http://cblfs.cross-lfs.org/index.php/Berkeley_DB.

 '''

 sed -i '/^TARGETS/s@arpd@@g' misc/Makefile

+sed -i '/ARPD/d' Makefile

+rm -v man/man8/arpd.8

 '''